EricLafortune/BadApple/README.md

   [vocals](https://mega.nz/file/POpWDYCB#7mFaV6jeYKtcEG_rfZVc4UG7bv0rYwQpbWE4viNJdYg)
   as `data/BadAppleVocals.wav`.

-On Linux, you can then run the build script:
+On Linux, you can then run the build script.
+Building for a European 50Hz PAL system (the default):

+    ./build.sh pal

+or building for a US 60Hz NTSC system:

-    ./build.sh
+    ./build.sh ntsc

 Alternatively, you can run its commands manually.